 Flexible (different resolution, different processes for different needs, links to other models )

-Adjustable (Tailor a model to the needs at IIASA i.e. collaboration with other programs/models, including solutions and option as part of the model (i.e. environmental flow, groundwater)
+Adjustable (Tailor a model to the needs at IIASA i.e. collaboration with other programs/models, including solutions and option as part of the model (i.e. environmental flow, groundwater, hydro-economics, crop modeling)

 Agent based: to be able to incorporate the stakeholders options